A: Jakarta EE is the future for cloud-native, light-weight, and traditional enterprise Java applications

 Q: What is included in the Jakarta EE platform?

 A: Initially Jakarta EE is the exact equivalent to the Java EE 8 platform.
-All of the specifications, reference implementations (RIs), and technology compatibility kits (TCKs) that comprised Java EE 8 will be transferred to the Eclipse Foundation.
+All of the specifications, reference implementations (RIs), and technology compatibility kits (TCKs) that comprised Java EE 8 have been transferred to the Eclipse Foundation.

 Q: How does the Jakarta EE governance model differ from Java EE governance model?

-A: The main difference is that the governance model is now inherently community-based, multi-vendor, and open to contribution by the enterprise consumers of these technologies.
-The Eclipse Foundation has a 14 year track record of providing a level playing field for all interested parties to collaborate on technology.
+A: The main difference is that the governance model is now inherently community-based, multi-vendor, and open to participation and contribution by the enterprise consumers of these technologies.
+The Eclipse Foundation has a 14 year track record of providing a pragmatic, well understood governance model for all interested parties to collaborate on technology.
 The Foundation will ensure that the new specifications and development processes for Jakarta EE will be open, vendor-neutral, and provide a level playing field for all participants.

-Q: How will the new release cycles work for Jakarta?
+Q: How will the new release cycles work for Jakarta EE?

 A: We are still working through the release cycles, so we cannot commit to any particular schedule or cadence at this time.
 However, there is a strong commitment by all involved to significantly increase the pace of innovation.
 We intend to also listen to both the developer community and the enterprise consumers of Jakarta EE technologies to understand what their desires are.
-Obviously there are trade-offs to be made between things such as stability versus pace of new innovation.
+Obviously there are trade-offs to be made between things such as stability versus pace of new innovation, but it is the fact these trade-offs are being addressed in an open and inclusive manner that will help drive the success of Jakarta EE.

 Q: What’s going to be in the next release of GlassFish, and when will it get launched?

-A: There are going to be two releases of Eclipse GlassFish in 2018
+A: As part of the move to Eclipse, GlassFish is now Eclipse GlassFish.
+There are going to be two releases of Eclipse GlassFish:

-In Q4 2018 the community will release an Eclipse GlassFish 5.2 which is certified as Jakarta EE 8 compatible.
-This will be the first pass through the new specification process, and will be an important milestone.
+In Q1 2019 the community will release an Eclipse GlassFish 5.2 which is certified as Jakarta EE 8 compatible.

 Q: Beyond the immediate roadmap, what is the overall vision for the technical future of Jakarta EE?
 What are the most important areas to evolve?